Integrated Human Activity Sensing and Communications: Unique Signal Processing for HAR in Practical ISAC Deployments

 \subsubsection{Exploiting Data Payload for Sensing}

-A typical communication frame consists of standardized pilot signals and data payload signals to convey user data from the transmitter to the receiver.
-By treating the entire frame as sensing signals, we can potentially achieve higher SNRs and larger Doppler frequency resolution range, compared to using pilot only.
-However, in most existing bistatic ISAC systems, e.g. Wi-Fi sensing applications, the data payload is unknown at the receiver side.
-To this end, a possible strategy is to first decode the unknown data payload according to the channel estimation results, and then employing the entire frame for sensing.
-However, the actual benefit of achieving improved SNRs with the sensing-after-decoding scheme is yet to be verified, and may only be prominent over a limited range of SNRs.
-In the low SNR region, the estimation error would spread from channel estimation to data payload recovery, such that sensing performance may be suppressed when the estimation error is high.
-In the high SNR region, the SNR improvement from higher matched filter gain may contribute only marginally to the overall detection and estimation performance.
+Operational communication-centric ISAC systems mainly utilize the known pilot signals for sensing applications.
+However, instead of only using a pilot, employing the entire frame as sensing signals may potentially achieve a higher signal-to-noise-ratio (SNR) and a finer Doppler frequency resolution.
+In most existing bistatic ISAC systems, the data payload is unknown at the receiver side.
+To this end, a possible strategy is to first decode the unknown data payload based on the channel estimation results, and then employ the entire frame for sensing.
+However, the quantitative benefit of achieving improved SNRs by the sensing-after-decoding scheme is yet to be verified, and may only be prominent over a limited range of SNRs.